Aliases for PA2G4 Gene

 GeneCards Summary for PA2G4 Gene

-PA2G4 (Proliferation-Associated 2G4, 38kDa) is a Protein Coding gene.
-Among its related pathways are Coregulation of Androgen receptor activity.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and ubiquitin protein ligase binding.
+PA2G4 (Proliferation-Associated 2G4) is a Protein Coding gene.
+Among its related pathways are Coregulation of Androgen receptor activity and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity.
 An important paralog of this gene is ENSG00000257411.

 May play a role in a ERBB3-regulated signal transduction pathway.
 Seems be involved in growth regulation.
 Acts a corepressor of the androgen receptor (AR) and is regulated by the ERBB3 ligand neuregulin-1/heregulin (HRG).
 Inhibits transcription of some E2F1-regulated promoters, probably by recruiting histone acetylase (HAT) activity.
 Binds RNA.
 Associates with 28S, 18S and 5.8S mature rRNAs, several rRNA precursors and probably U3 small nucleolar RNA.
 May be involved in regulation of intermediate and late steps of rRNA processing.
 May be involved in ribosome assembly.
 Mediates cap-independent translation of specific viral IRESs (internal ribosomal entry site) (By similarity).
 Regulates cell proliferation, differentiation, and survival.
 Isoform 1 suppresses apoptosis whereas isoform 2 promotes cell differentiation (By similarity).